Jim89/leachjim/content/page/cv.md

 ## Professional profile

 As a data scientist, I apply scientific rigour to identify and quantify business opportunities using data.
-I'm driven by my love of using data to find and communicate answers to business questions.
-My natural curiosity and tenacity helps me to quickly get to the heart of an issue.
+As a manager I use my communication and leadership skills to inspire and empower others to do the same.
+I'm driven by my love of using data to find and explain the answers to business questions.
+My natural curiosity and tenacity help me to quickly get to the heart of an issue.
 An ability to think critically and laterally enables me to see ways to solve problems and find an answer.
 Written and spoken communication skills let me empower others to understand and use the solutions I find.
 I love to dive into the data to seek answers, and I have the resourcefulness and flexibility to do so.
-I'm effective when working independently, and love working with a diverse team to reach a shared goal.
+I'm effective when working independently, and love leading and working with a diverse team to reach a shared goal.

 ## Key attributes

 * A desirable combination of technical proficiency, client savvy and organisational awareness developed over five years working as a data scientist and consultant at KPMG.

+* Excellent communication and interpersonal skills developed and evidenced through relationships with global executives during KPMG engagements and feedback noting strong presentations to partners and clients.

 * Strong knowledge of the theories and methodologies necessary for advanced analytics and data science.
 Proven track record in academic studies in the sciences and analytics.

-* Excellent communication and interpersonal skills developed and evidenced through relationships with global executives during KPMG engagements and feedback noting strong presentations to partners and clients.

-* An understanding of the realities of data science and analytics, and experience of implementing it for day-to-day business operations.
+* An understanding of the realities of operating and managing data science projects, and experience of implementing and leading teams producing analytical solutions for day-to-day business operations.

-## Technical Skills

-* R
-* SQL
-* Git, SVN, Markdown, Bash
-* Linux, Mac, Windows
-* Python
-* HTML5, CSS, JavaScript and D3.js
-* SparkR/sparklyr

 ## Professional Experience